JiawenChenn/STimage-1K4M/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+All code is licensed under the MIT License - see the LICENSE.md file for details.